-- This text box allows you to create a description of the game world, it’s themes, house rules, or to provide messages to your players when they are logging in to the game.
-You can see this text on the game worlds tab of the main Foundry menus, as well as the login screen when the game world has been loaded.
+- This text box allows you to create a description of the game world, its themes, house rules, or to provide messages to your players when they are logging in to the game.
+You can see this text on the game worlds' tab of the main Foundry menus, as well as the login screen when the game world has been launched.
 This field is optional, and can be changed later by editing the world after it is created.

 Launching a world begins the process of creating a server with a live game for your players to connect to.
 Once a world is launched a login screen will be available for players to join the game from.
 It will display the world title, background image, next session, session time, and world description.

-Users can select the user account they want to log in with, which may require a password, depending on how a game master has configured the users in the game world.
+Users can select the user account they want to log in with, which may require an access key, depending on how a game master has configured the users in the game world.

 Once a world has been created it will be placed into the list of available game worlds in the Game World tab of the Foundry main menus.
 The Edit World button opens the edit world dialog which allows you to change certain details about the game world such as the title, background image, next session date and time, and the world description.